WGBH-MLA/keystrokelabeler/README.md

 **Seen items**:  Labeling an item marks it as "seen".
 You can also "see" an item without labeling it.
 If an item is marked as seen but has no label, that is an assertion that none of the categories defined in `conf.js` applies to the item.
 You can think of seen items without labels as falling into an implicit category of "none of the explicitly defined categories".

-**Modes**:  The labeler has two main modes:  *keystroke mode* (the default) and *editor mode*.
-You can switch between these modes using the `Esc` key.
+**Modes**:  The labeler has three main modes:  *keystroke mode* (the default), *editor mode*, and *Annotation mode*.

+You can switch between Keystroke mode and editor mode by pressing the `Esc` key.
 There are two main differences between keystroke mode and editor mode.
 First, keystroke mode automatically advances to the next item after an item is seen.
 Second, keystroke mode does *not* allow application of subtype labels.
 To edit an item's subtype, you must use editor mode.

+You center annotation mode by selecting one of the annotation (or "Note") areas from editor mode, and then pressing the `Enter` key.

 **Jump factor**:  The *jump factor* is the distance, in terms of the number of items, of navigation through the set of images.
 For example, if the jump factor is 5 and the current item is number 31, then proceeding forward will jump to item 36.